theraw/The-World-Is-Yours/README.md

 # Nginx L7 DDoS Protection! :boom: :zap:
 *(Please Read Whole Page, All Things Are Important Then If You Want You Can Use IT.)*

+During the installation maybe it can fail, please create one issue if it happen.
+The reason can be maybe if your system is 32bit only, because i have test this script only with 64bit.

+Another reason can be missing packages from your repository. if so please for Ubuntu 14.04 change your repo to [THIS](https://raw.githubusercontent.com/theraw/raws/master/usr/local/raws/ubuntu/eu-repo) .

 # To-Do

 - [x] Support Ubuntu Trusty.